ehsanasgharzde/snake-game-v2/README.md

 # Snake Game

 Welcome to the Snake Game!
-This classic arcade-style game is implemented in Python using the Tkinter library.
+This classic arcade-style game is implemented in Python using the Turtle library.
 The game offers hours of fun as you navigate a snake around the screen, collecting food to grow longer while avoiding collisions with the walls and yourself.

 ## Game Components